huberthickman/HamClockLauncher/README.md

 #
 ## Acknowledgments

-- Thanks to Elwood Downey for creating the HamClock software - and to having it available to the amateur radio community.
+- Thanks to Elwood Downey for creating the HamClock software - and for having it available to the amateur radio community.
 - HamClockLauncher uses the cross-platform GUI library [wxPython](https://www.wxpython.org/)